-The Virginia Tech Carilion School of Medicine is dedicated to providing an exceptional medical education to applicants who are prepared to benefit from our specialized curriculum and instruction.
+The Virginia Tech Carilion School of Medicine is dedicated to providing an exceptional medical education via an innovative curriculum.
 Our primary objective is to produce physician thought leaders through an educational experience grounded in inquiry, research, and discovery.

-Strong academic achievement (MCAT/GPA);
+- Strong academic achievement

-Volunteer work in campus/community service
+- Volunteer work in campus/community service

-The Virginia Tech Carilion School of Medicine uses a rolling admissions process and sends out acceptance notifications in late fall and early winter.
+We use a rolling admissions process and send out acceptance notifications in late fall and early winter.